 4. Support digestion.

 Most of your immune system, which regulates inflammation and so much more, resides in your gut.
-Your gut also manufactures many mood-modulating neurotransmitters, including serotonin.
+Your gut also manufactures many mood-modulating neurotransmitters, including serotonin8.
 (In fact, up to 95 percent of serotonin gets made here.)
 Fixing your gut and providing the right nutrients can greatly help reduce symptoms like depression.
 For Brittney, that meant stepping up fermented foods like sauerkraut and kimchi as well as fiber-rich freshly ground flaxseed, which she put in her protein smoothie.

 5. Supplement smartly.